Self-stabilisation of cellular automata on tilings: One-dimensional case

 Let us observe on Figure~\ref{fig:Seqfirststeps} how the patching rule described for Example~\ref{ex:red} corrects the configuration $y$ represented above, when applied from left to right.
 The smallest interval $[a,b]$ containing the defects is marked on the first configuration.
 In order to update the symbol at position $i$, we replace it by $g(y_{i-1}y_iy_{i+1}y_{i+2})$.
-The successive cells that are updated are represented in bold, and the last configuration that is shown belongs to the SFT, so that afterwards, the patching rule does not induce any new change.
+The successive cells that are updated are underlined.
+The last configuration that is shown belongs to the SFT, so that afterwards, the patching rule does not introduce any new change.

+Let us observe that the above procedure may fail if the SFT is wandering.
+For instance, if we modify the SFT of Example~\ref{ex:red} so as to allow transition from $\symb{1}$ to $\symb{3}$, then the configuration

+will contain only one defect.
+As before, in order to correct this configuration, we have no choice but to modify every $\symb{3}$ and $\symb{4}$.
+However, in this case, starting from any position, the sequential process described above can only modify the cells to the right of the rightmost $\symb{3}$, hence it will not succeed.

 \paragraph{From the sequential rule to the stabilising CA.} We now construct a CA $T\colon\Sigma'^\ZZ\to \Sigma'^\ZZ$ with an extended alphabet $\Sigma'\supseteq \Sigma$ that corrects finite islands of defects on $X$ in linear time.
 The CA uses the patching rule $g$ to correct defects sequentially from left to right.
 Since the CA cannot a priori identify the leftmost defect, it instead applies the patching rule simultaneously everywhere that locally looks like the leftmost defect.
 Therefore, if there are several far apart defect regions, there will be a correction trail initiated from the left of each of them.
 These correction trails need not be consistent with one another.
 We use suitable signals to make sure that the leftmost trail of correction is ``dominant'', and the other ones do not continue forever to the right, corrupting the original configuration.
 To this end, each correction trail leaves a trace (using extra symbols) that is slowly faded away on its own.
 If a correction trail coming from the left meets a trace in front of it, it sends a fast signal ahead (again using extra symbols) to stop the correction trail that has left that trace.
 So, the leftmost trail eventually stops all the trails in front of it and goes on to correct the entire island of defects.
 We must of course make sure that this scenario works even if the defects in the initial configuration involve symbols from the extended alphabet.